miho/JCSG/README.md

 JavaCSG
 =======

 Java implementation of BSP based CSG (Constructive Solid Geometry).
-It is the only Java implementation I am aware of.
+It is the only simple and free Java implementation I am aware of.
 This implementation uses the same CSG algorithm as [csg.js](https://github.com/evanw/csg.js) (see `CSG` and `Node` classes).
 Thanks to the author for creating the [csg.js](https://github.com/evanw/csg.js) library.

 In addition to [csg.js](https://github.com/evanw/csg.js) this library provides the following features: